Jack-Works/async-call-rpc/README.md

 -   When the `data` from the remote arrives (by `addEventListener('message', ...)`, etc), the `callback` should be called.
 -   When the `emit` method is called, the `data` should be sent to the remote properly (by `postMessage` or `fetch`, etc).

-> There is a [plan to add built-in messageChannel for Web, Node.JS, and Deno](https://github.com/Jack-Works/async-call/issues/15) to simplify the setup.
+> There is a [plan to add built-in channel for Web, Node.JS, and Deno](https://github.com/Jack-Works/async-call/issues/15) to simplify the setup.

-The following document will assume you have defined your `messageChannel`.
+The following document will assume you have defined your `channel`.

 ## Example